huhuhang/contributing-guidelines/how-to-submit.md

 Before submitting new labs, please read the [Collaborating with pull requests.](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests)

+## Step 0: Fork the repository

+If you are still in the trial writing stage, fork the repository to your own GitHub account and then clone it to your local machine.

+If you are already our author, you don't need to fork the repository.
+We will invite you to join our organization and then you can clone the repository directly.

 ## Step 1: Create a new branch

 1. Open your terminal